Basil Brush: Talkin' 'Bout Your Generation

-In February 2010 Basil Brush appeared on the Australian game show Talkin' 'Bout Your Generation in episode one of season two as the show's first international guest.
+In February 2010, Basil Brush appeared on the Australian game show Talkin' 'Bout Your Generation in episode one of season two as the show's first international guest.
 He appeared in the Baby Boomer team.

-Aladdin

-Basil Brush starred alongside Debra Stephenson, Malcolm Lord and the Harper Brothers in Aladdin at the Regent Theatre, Ipswich.

-Mongrels

-In July 2010 a Holocaust denier Fox referred to as "Basil" appeared on the "adult puppet show" Mongrels in a throwaway gag scene (Never meet your idols).

-Rolf Harris at The Royal Albert Hall

-Basil appeared with Rolf Harris at his 50th-anniversary concert for The Prince's Trust.
-Basil criticised Rolf about wanting to tie a kangaroo down, leading to a montage of clips from Animal Hospital, then they performed a duet of the song 'In The Court of King Caractacus' together.

-Celebrity Juice

-Basil was the Newerer Magazine headline in the Celebrity Juice Series 6 Christmas special.

-ITV News

-On 21 December 2012, Basil appeared on the show ITV News as part of the "Text Santa" charity event.

-Let's Dance for Comic Relief

-On 2 March 2013, Basil appeared in the third episode of the 2013 series.

-Beauty and the Beast

-Between 3 December 2014 and 11 January 2015, Basil starred in Beauty and the Beast at the Theatre Royal in Windsor.

-Good Morning Britain

-On 2 March 2015, Basil appeared on Good Morning Britain talking about his tour around the United Kingdom.
-On 5 April 2018, Basil became the Guest Entertainment Editor.

 Pointless Celebrities

 On 12 September 2015 and 29 May 2016, Basil appeared on Pointless Celebrities in episodes featuring children's TV presenters.

 The Last Leg

 On 11 November 2016, Basil appeared on The Last Leg to considerable public adulation.
 On 23 December 2016, by popular demand, Basil appeared on the Christmas special.
 He also appeared via a Zoom call on 26 February 2021 under the pretext to discuss giving secret messages in his programmes in the '60s and '70s.
 On 28 January 2022, he reappeared for a short cameo as a temporary host in reference to Russia perhaps invading Ukraine and appointing a "puppet" leader.

 The Chase: Celebrity Special

 On 10 December 2017, Basil appeared on The Chase.

 He earned £8,000 in his Cash Builder, which he banked for the team by winning his head-to-head Chase with Jenny "The Vixen" Ryan.
 In the Final Chase, he teamed up with Sam Quek and Charlie Higson to defeat the Vixen and win £7,666.66 (1/3 of £23,000) for charity.

-Basil returned to the Chase on 28 August 2022 (Series 13, Episode 1) with Sunetra Sarker, Matty Lee, and David Arnold.
+Basil returned to The Chase on 28 August 2022 (Series 13, Episode 1) with Sunetra Sarker, Matty Lee, and David Arnold.
 Basil earned £3,000 to complete a full house for the Final Chase against Darragh Ennis for £19,000.
 The team beat Ennis with each celebrity taking £4,750 home for their charities.